facebook-pixel

 Ice and snow

-When it comes to driving in snow or on icy roads, slow and steady is the key.
+When it comes to driving in snowy conditions or on icy roads, slow and steady is the key.
 It’s also important to maintain a good distance between you and the car in front.
 This is because it will take you longer to brake on wet or icy roads.
 For instance, icy conditions can increase your braking distance by 10 times.

 Smooth driving is a must.
 Accelerate, brake, change gear and steer as smoothly and steadily as possible.
 This will help to avoid a skid, but if your car does slide, steer in the direction you’re skidding and do not brake hard.